slip-slap/slip-slap.github.io/_posts/2020-03-17-language-english-words-verb-and-adverb.md

 ---
 {% include JB/setup %}

+#### Adverb
+1. out: in or to a place
+-  feel out, turn out, figure out
+- read out, speak out, shout out
+- point out, multify out, wipe out
+2. up: indicate direction to something
+- curl up
+3. down: indicate direction to something
+- lie down
+4. off: away from a place
+5. over: cross something
+- move it over
+- talk over you, never let you finish.
+- get a heart over another patient.
+- I am totally over her.
+- I am still not over it.

+##### remark
+1. up, down, from, off, on, away, to are very common adjective that can be used combined with verb.

+#### verb
+1. drift
+2. move
+- move your feet
+#### come over and come here
+1. over could interpret as "please cross distance between where you are now and where I am".
+2. "come here" emphasizes the target location.

 ####
 1. It's not applicable in every situation.
+2. You are not even talking to me.

 ####
 1. told me over the phone
 2. told me in person

 #### go
-1. I will go over their definition
+1. I will go over their definition.
-2. Things are going well
+2. Things are going well.
-3. there  are three pounds to go
+3. there  are three pounds to go.
-4. where the topic suppose to go
+4. where the topic suppose to go.
+5. make it all go away.
+6. make you go all the way down there.
+7. I would have thought the other way around.

+#### be
+1. be home

 ####
 1. come by